 You are a victim of sexual assault and the assault occurred on the premises during the 90-calendar-day period before you request a transfer.
 If you are a victim of sexual assault, then in addition to qualifying for an emergency transfer because you reasonably believe you are threatened with imminent harm from further violence if you remain in your unit, you may qualify for an emergency transfer if the sexual assault occurred on the premises of the property from which you are seeking your transfer, and that assault happened within the 90-calendarday period before you expressly request the transfer.

-The PHA will keep confidential requests for emergency transfers by victims of domestic violence, dating violence, sexual assault, or stalking, and the location of any move by such victims and their families.
+© Copyright 2018-2019 Nan McKay & Associates, Inc. Unlimited copies may be made for internal use.
+Adminplan 7/1/186/1/19 Received J54king Authority-ADMIN PLAN Effective 7.1.20, The PHA will keep confidential requests for emergency transfers by victims of domestic violence, dating violence, sexual assault, or stalking, and the location of any move by such victims and their families.